Po3Tato/Here-App/README.md

 # Here App

 Here App is a simple GUI application for marking attendance in a `.docx` document.
-It allows users to upload a class attendance sheet, display each student's name, and mark them as present or absent with the click of a button.
+It allows the users to upload a class attendance sheet, display each student's name, and mark them as present or absent with the click of a button.
 The application is built using Python with `tkinter` for the GUI interface and `python-docx` for interacting with Word documents.
-- I wrote it for a professor as I saw him struggle and spend alot of time during roll call.
-I made this with his permission so he can try it out and use
+- I wrote this applicaiton for my Professor as I felt like there was an easier way for him to take attendance faster.
+I also consisdered not having him change his routine as he is old-school.
+His course website is all in HTML, that should tell you alot.
-- The app/script name "Here" is what the professor will want us to reply to when a student is called.
-So I thought it will fit the script name.
+- As for the name, he wants student to reply with "Here" that's and easy one for me.

 <p align="center">
   <img src="./here_app_interface.png" alt="Here App">